nwjs/node/doc/api/deprecations.md

 Type: End-of-Life

 Node.js used to support all GCM authentication tag lengths which are accepted by OpenSSL when calling [`decipher.setAuthTag()`][].
-Beginning with node v11.0.0, only authentication tag lengths of 128, 120, 112, 104, 96, 64, and 32 bits are allowed.
-Authentication tags whose length is not included in this list are considered invalid in compliance with [NIST SP 800-38D][].
+Beginning with Node.js v11.0.0, only authentication tag lengths of 128, 120, 112, 104, 96, 64, and 32
+bits are allowed.
+Authentication tags of other lengths are invalid per [NIST SP 800-38D][].

 <a id="DEP0091"></a>
 ### DEP0091: crypto.DEFAULT_ENCODING